dustinpfister/blog_posts/_posts/lodash_once.md

 ## 7 - Conclusion

 The \_.once method is a great example of closures in action.
-For me it was also a great experience to look into the source code of lodash to find that many of these methods work very much the same way as if I was to take the time t write them myself.
+For me it was also a great experience to look into the source code of lodash to find that many of these methods work very much the same way as if I was to take the time the write them myself.
+With that said it is not so hard to create my own log once method, maybe there is a bot more to it when it comes to making a simple utility module that will work well in both a nodejs and browser environment though.
+With that said I have made a [javaScript example that is a utility module that contains custom logging methods, including a create log once](/2021/03/29/js-javascript-example-log-once/) method.